vivek-dhamanemath/Hibernate-OneToOne-mapping/README.md

 ## Unidirectional One-to-One Mapping

 In this approach, only one entity knows about the relationship.
 The owning entity has a reference to the related entity, and the relationship is defined in this entity only.
-Typically, a `@JoinColumn` annotation is used to specify the foreign key column.
+Typically, a `@OneToOne` annotation is used to specify the relationship.

 ### Example